-You can find out where the cattle and sheep are being grazed by popping in to the Information Centre, or by calling our Estate Office on 01663 761400.
+You can find up-to-date information on where cattle and sheep are being grazed by popping in to the Information Centre, or by calling our Estate Office on 01663 761400.

 Many visitors have been asking us why grazing matters and how it helps to give the park the best future possible.
 Here are the answers to some of the most frequently asked questions.

 I have never seen grazing here before?
 Why the sudden change?

 The Legh family who lived at Lyme for nearly 600 years cleared large areas of woodland to create open spaces for farming.
 Whilst we no longer farm here at Lyme, we do wish to keep these areas open for people to enjoy and for plants and animals to thrive in.
 Grazing is the most sensitive way of preventing the natural encroachment of bramble, bracken, coarse grasses and tree saplings which would ultimately return these areas to woodland.